zogzog/cubicweb/doc/book/en/development/devweb/internationalization.rst

 itself, but not its translation (it's actually another name for the `unicode` builtin).

-In the other hand the._cwuest's method `self._cw._` is meant to retrieve the proper translation of translation strings in the._cwuested language.
+In the other hand the request's method `self._cw._` is meant to retrieve the proper translation of translation strings in the requested language.

-Finally you can also use the `__` attribute of._cwuest object to get a translation for a string *which should not itself added to the catalog*, usually in case where the actual msgid is created by string interpolation ::
+Finally you can also use the `__` attribute of request object to get a translation for a string *which should not itself added to the catalog*, usually in case where the actual msgid is created by string interpolation ::